jayrbolton/ruby-qx/README.md

 # API

-Please refer to this test file to see all the SQL constructor methods: [/test/qx_test.rb](/test/qx_test.rb) to see the full API.
+Please refer to this test file to see all the SQL constructor methods: [/test/qx_test.rb](/test/qx_test.rb)

 For each test, see the `assert_equal` line to find the resulting SQL expression.
 Above that, in the `parsed = ...` line, you can see how the expression was created using Qx.